canonical/hotsos/defs/README.md

 ```

 #### raises
-Defines the issue or message we want to raise.
-For example a check may want to
+Defines the issue and message we want to raise.
+For example a check may want
-raise an issue using type core.issues.issue_types.Foo with a message that is
+to raise an issue using type core.issues.issue_types.Foo with a message that
-created using a template and some format input based on the results of a search
-(see *expr* property).
+contains format fields that need to be populated.

 ##### format
 ```